-Operational risk is the risk of loss or other material adverse impact resulting from inadequate or failed internal processes, people and systems or from external events.
-It includes People Risk, which is the risk associated with inappropriate employee behaviour and the risk that the Bank does not have employees with the relevant skills to support the business strategy.

-Project risk is the risk that a project does not provide the agreed functionality and/or complete within budget and/or complete on time.
+Operational Risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+It includes Project Risk, which is the risk that a project does not provide the agreed functionality and/or complete within budget and/or complete on time and risks associated with Information Technology and cyber-crime.